Fishkeeping is a fairly well-established hobby that most people are familiar with, but what about frog-keeping?

 Choosing the right substrate for your African dwarf frogs is essential.

-These frogs have poor eyesight and they feed off the bottom of the aquarium.
+They have poor eyesight and they feed off the bottom of the aquarium.
 So, if the substrate is too small, they can mistakenly eat it while feeding.
 These stones or pieces of gravel get lodged in the digestive system and the frog dies.

 Make sure you pick a substrate with rocks that are definitely too big for your frogs to swallow.